Content Marketing for the Uninspired

 I can think of lots of questions I'd want to ask.
 But the things that I find interesting right now are the same things that a gazillion other people are writing about: the move of companies to an ever-more digitalized environment, how to build a resilient business... you get the point (and damn you, Matt Bell, for getting to these topics before I could!
 Just kidding... you did a great job of covering them).

-It doesn't matter if lots of other people aRE Talking about the same thing - people need to hear your version of it.
+It doesn't matter if lots of other people are talking about the same thing - people need to hear your version of it.
 There is somebody needing to hear it from you, via your unique approach.

 On good days, I think this is very true, but I'm having a day where I'm a bit more skeptical.
 Do we really need another blog post about Google Analytics?